spc476/a09/README.txt

 	.ASSERT expr [, "explanation" ]

-		Assert a condition when using the test backend, otherwise ignored.
+		Assert a condition when running tests; otherwise ignored.
 		If the expression is true, nothing happens; if the expression is false, the test fails, a dianostic message is printed, and the assembly procedure stops.
 This can appear outside of a unit test.